DannyRyanFisher/RoboND-Rover-Project-1/README.md

 ## Description

+This project is derived from the NASA Human Exploration Rover Challenge which provides the participants with a simulated Martian environment within which the Curiosity Rover must collect rock samples for testing, whilst also mapping the previously unknown environment.

 drive_rover.py, decision.py and perception.py are the main 3 modules used to run a simulation in Unity environment called Roversim.

-By running drive_rover.py in a terminal window, and the Roversim executable in Autonomous mode in another, the simulated rover is able to traverse an unknown martian terrain, record the environment onto a map, locate the rocks of interest and collect them.
-This project is based on the NASA Human Exploration Rover Challenge.
+More information on the project including the set-up and how to run the code are included below.

 ## How to run the code